jesamkim/aws-pptx-script-generator/README.md

 - **Timing Guidance**: Precise timing recommendations for each slide
 - **Speaker Notes**: Detailed presentation tips and guidance
 - **Q&A Preparation**: Anticipated questions and suggested answers

+### 🖥️ Dual Interface Modes
+- **Web UI Mode**: Interactive Streamlit interface with visual feedback and step-by-step wizard
+- **CLI Mode**: Command-line interface for automation, scripting, and batch processing
+- **Flexible Workflow**: Choose the mode that fits your workflow - GUI for exploration, CLI for automation
+- **Consistent Results**: Both modes use identical processing logic and produce same quality output

 ## 🏗️ Architecture